MetaboHUB-MetaToul-FluxoMet/IsoDesign/docs/quickstart.rst

 Quick start
 ============

-In this section we will explain how to launch IsoDesign once it has been installed on your system.
+In this section, we explain how to launch IsoDesign once it has been installed on your system.

 Graphical user interface